 2. Pradhan Mantri Kaushal Vikas Yojana (PMKVY) or Skill India

-Pradhan Mantri Kaushal Vikas Yojana (PMKVY) or Skill India was launched on 16th July 2015 with an aim to alleviate poverty.
-To upskill around 40 crore Indian youth is its ultimate aim.
+Pradhan Mantri Kaushal Vikas Yojana (PMKVY) or Skill India was launched on July 16, 2015, to alleviate poverty.
+To upskill around 40 crores, Indian youth is its ultimate aim.
 This government scheme for poor students boosts the initiative to find the new sectors for skill development.

 To kick out poverty from the lives of downtrodden people, this pro-poor welfare scheme has been executed.
-The government is particularly motivated the Members of Parliament to bring the poor people in the limelight.
+The government is mainly motivated the Members of Parliament to bring the poor people in the limelight.
 Under it, such members can arrange a skill-oriented workshop.
-The needy people can pay a meager amount for attending it.
+The needy people can pay a meagre amount for attending it.

 4. Ayushman Bharat scheme

-Ayushman Bharat Yojana or National Health Protection Scheme was launched on April 14, 2018 by the Central government to focus on the wellness of the poor families and providing medical benefits to them.
-Under this scheme, around 10 crore poor families will be provided an insurance cover of Rs.
+Ayushman Bharat Yojana or National Health Protection Scheme was launched on April 14, 2018, by the Central government to focus on the wellness of the low-income families and providing medical benefits to them.
+Under this scheme, around ten crore low-income families will be offered an insurance cover of Rs.
 5 lakh every year and will undergo cashless treatment at all the government and private empanelled hospitals across the country for the secondary and most tertiary care procedures.

 India and Global Hunger Index